darth-c0d3r/neural-question-generation/benchmark/README.md

 |     Average Speedup    |           1.45x           |           1.30x           |       1.37x     |

-All numbers are reported for the average time taken (in seconds) to finish a single batch.
+All numbers are reported for the average time taken (in seconds) to finish a single batch. <br>

+**Conclusions** :

-You can expect a speedup of ~1.4x if you use dynamic quantization on your model directly on CPU.
+* You can expect a speedup of ~1.4x if you use dynamic quantization on your model directly on CPU.
-However the eval loss goes from `1.499` to `3.828` while using quantization directly and the resulting model outputs are visibly worse.
+* However the eval loss goes from `1.499` to `3.828` and the resulting model outputs are visibly worse.
-Therefore, without quantization aware training, this is not a viable optimization for text generation.
+* Therefore, without quantization aware training, this is not a viable optimization for text generation.
-Also, using a GPU is just much faster as compared to CPU (more than 12x speedup).
+* Also, using a GPU is just much faster as compared to CPU (more than 12x speedup).